marcfielding1/shell-test/README.md

 Endpoint validation in Joi

-Logging to ElasticSearch
+Logging to ElasticSearch(creds in KMS)

-Error reporting via Sentry.
+Error reporting via Sentry.(creds in KMS)

-Voyage storage in MySQL or Dynamo - possible preference to MySQL as it'll allow better sorting during a query(maybe)
+Voyage storage in MySQL(creds in KMS) or Dynamo(assigned via Lambda role) - possible preference to MySQL as it'll allow better sorting during a query(maybe)

 Port, captain and vessel name validation done in static arrays held in config, would obviously be moved out to tables for production usage.